-Myanmar announces a deal with two UN agencies for the return of refugees from Bangladesh.
-However, Rohingya have concerns that the agreement is not comprehensive enough to guarantee their safety
+Myanmar announced a deal with two UN agencies for the return of refugees from Bangladesh.
+The Rohingya are concerned that the agreement is not comprehensive enough to guarantee their safety.

-A UN report accuses six Myanmar generals of genocide and war crimes and calls for them to face trial at the International Criminal Court.
-Myanmar rejects the findings.
+A UN report accused six Myanmar generals of genocide and war crimes and called for them to face trial at the International Criminal Court.
+Myanmar rejected the findings.

-Myanmar and Bangladesh agree to start repatriation of Rohingya refugees.
-This announcement comes less than a week after the UN warned that the genocide was still in effect in the region.
+Myanmar and Bangladesh agreed to start the repatriation of Rohingya refugees.
+This announcement came less than a week after the UN warned that the genocide was still in effect in the region.

 Two years since the last exodus of Rohingya refugees, over 900,000 individuals remain in Bangladesh.
 They live in bamboo homes, unchanged from their first arrival.
 Many of them survive off humanitarian aid and are unable to find employment.